CONNECTICUT TRUCK ACCIDENT LAWYERS

 In the event of an accident, remember to stay calm and follow a response plan.
 Be sure to call the police so they can make a report for later claims.
 Let first responders examine you for potential injuries, as adrenaline can mask an injury that will manifest later.
 Get information from the other drivers and take pictures of your injuries, the vehicles, and the roadway where the accident occurred.

-After a serious truck accident, Goff Law Group stands ready to represent you in this fight, taking on the trucking and insurance companies on your behalf.
+After a serious truck or tractor trailer accident, Goff Law Group stands ready to represent you in this fight, taking on the trucking and insurance companies on your behalf.
 We look forward to discussing your case during a free consultation in one of our offices in Stamford, Shelton, New Haven, or Hartford.